Particl-Community/academy/in-depth/indepth_staking.rst

 ..
 In :term:`cryptocurrency <Cryptocurrency>`, multi-signature addresses are addresses collectively owned by many people.
 To authorize a transaction, a certain number of signatures is required by an address' owners.
 For example, a "2-of-3 multi-signature address" is a :term:`cryptocurrency <Cryptocurrency>` address collectively owned by three people.
 Two out of the three owners need to sign a transaction for it to be executed.

 ..
 Multi-signature staking does precisely what its name says.
 It lets you earn staking rewards on the coins held in multi-signature addresses.
-Just like staking pools and mobile staking, this functionality is made possible thanks to PPoS's ability to delegate staking powers to other nodes.
+Just like staking pools and mobile staking, this functionality is made possible thanks to :term:`PPoS`'s ability to delegate staking powers to other nodes.

 Privacy
 -------